Teaching Geography: Workshop 7

 A Wall in Your Town

 Site Leader: This exercise requires a map of your town.
 Prior to the workshop, please get a large map of your town (usually available from Chambers of Commerce), and arbitrarily divide the town in half, indicating a wall or border splitting the town with a thick red line.
 Lay the map out on the table or post on the wall so that everyone can see it.
-During the activity, keep everyone to five minutes for the first half and moderate the discussion for the remaining 10 minutes.
+During the activity, keep everyone to five minutes for the first part of the activity and moderate the discussion for the remaining ten minutes.

-- How would this wall affect your daily life? (shopping areas, employment,
+- How would this wall affect your daily life?
+Consider shopping areas, employment,

 - Can your part of town survive economically if cut off from the other side?